Beyond Forgetting: Machine Unlearning Elicits Controllable Side Behaviors and Capabilities: Empirical Analysis

-\textbf{Data and setup.} We consider $4$ simple tasks across $2$ categorizes: factual knowledge and linguistic~\cite{hendel-etal-2023-context}.
-These tasks include (1) \emph{antonyms}, which maps an English adjective to its antonym, (2) \emph{country-to-capital}, which maps a country name to its capital city, (3) \emph{person-to-language}, which maps a person's name to their native language, and (4) \emph{present-to-past}, which converts an English verb from the present simple tense to the past tense.
-For validation, we randomly split each original dataset into training, validation, and test sets with a ratio of $4:1:5$.
-The training and validation sets are used to construct the \textit{context} direction.

-To extract the context direction, each sample is formatted in two regimes: \emph{zero-shot template} (without specifying task knowledge), and (2) \emph{context template} (explicitly specifies the task knowledge).
-Samples with the zero-shot template are labeled as $0$, while those with the context template are labeled as $1$.
-Then the context direction is the normalized weights of a Logistic Regression classifier that was trained to distinguish between zero-shot samples' representations and context samples' representations.
-Prompt templates for each task are deferred to Appendix~\ref{appendix:prompt_template}.
+\textbf{Experimental setup.} We conduct experiments with $4$ simple tasks across $2$ categorizes: linguistic and factual knowledge~\citep{hendel-etal-2023-context}, including (1) \emph{antonyms}, which maps an English adjective to its antonym, (2) \emph{country-to-capital} (ctry$\to$cap), which maps a country name to its capital city, (3) \emph{person-to-language} (pers$\to$lang), which maps a person's name to their native language, and (4) \emph{present-to-past} (pres$\to$past), which converts an English verb from the present simple tense to the past tense.
+For validation, we randomly split each original dataset into training, validation, and test sets in a $4:1:5$ ratio.
+The training and validation sets are used to construct the \textit{context} vector.
+To identify the context vector, each sample is formatted in two templates: \emph{zero-shot template} (without specifying task knowledge), and (2) \emph{context template} (explicitly specifies the task knowledge).
+Then the context direction is the normalized weights of a Logistic Regression probe that was trained to distinguish between zero-shot samples' representations (labeled as $0$) and context samples' representations (labeled as $1$).
+Prompt templates for each task are deferred to Figure~\ref{fig:antonym}.

-\textbf{Evaluation.} We evaluate ICL performance using exact-match accuracy on the $4$ tasks under the zero-shot regime.
+\textbf{Evaluation.} We evaluate ICL performance using exact-match accuracy on the $4$ tasks under the zero-shot template.
 As shown in Table~\ref{tab:icl}, base models exhibit low or near-zero accuracy in the zero-shot setting, while providing task-specific context significantly improves performance, confirming that these tasks rely on contextual task vectors.
 Unlearning via RAd with context direction consistently improves zero-shot ICL performance on the corresponding task for both Zephyr-7B and Mistral-7B.
-For example, RAd with country$\to$capital direction boosts zero-shot accuracy from $24.6$ to $69.0$ on Zephyr-7B and from $11.9$ to $70.4$ on Mistral-7B, while leaving unrelated tasks unaffected.
-Similar improvements are observed for antonyms, present-to-past, and person-to-language tasks.
-In contrast, RAd with random direction yields negligible changes compared to the base model, indicating that the improvements arise from context task vectors.
+For example, RAd with ctry$\to$cap direction boosts zero-shot accuracy from $24.6$ to $69.0$ on Zephyr-7B and from $11.9$ to $70.4$ on Mistral-7B, while leaving unrelated tasks unaffected.
+Similar improvements are observed for antonyms, pres$\to$past, and pers$\to$lang tasks.
+In contrast, RAd with random direction shows no significant changes compared to the base model, indicating that the improvements arise from context vectors.